Shanibudi/Titanic-classification-project/README.md

 | `requirements.txt` | Python dependencies. |
 | `README.md` | Setup and run instructions. |

-No dataset files are committed.
 The dataset is fetched directly from Kaggle by the code.

 ## Setup